 Phishing is a huge criminal enterprise.
-“Phishers” send billions of fake text and email messages and try to get you click through to a fake website or call a fake number.
+“Phishers” send billions of fake text and email messages and try to get you to click through to a fake website or call a fake number.
 Your best protection is to not click (or call) anything in a text or email.
 Take your time.
-If you want to contact the company involved use Google or another search engine to get to the customer support information.
+If you want to contact the company involved, use Google or another search engine to get customer support information.

 Be suspicious of:

 - Thank you emails or receipts for things you didn’t buy (you are tempted to call to straighten it out, but you will be talking to the scammers)

 - Any message that warns you an account will be shut off if you don’t act right away (large companies don’t usually do this – even if there is a problem you have time to close the message and call the company directly from the number on their site)

 - Text emails that want you to click to collect a prize